tylerlaprade/basedmypy/docs/source/error_codes.rst

    potentially more serious errors.

 2. The error code can be used to find documentation about the error.
-   The next two topics (:ref:`error-code-list` and :ref:`error-codes-optional`) document the various error codes mypy can report.
+   The next three topics (:ref:`error-code-list`, :ref:`error-codes-strict` and :ref:`error-codes-based`) document the various error codes basedmypy can report.

 Most error codes are shared between multiple related error messages.
 Error codes may change in future mypy releases.